-Honey Chili Barbecue Chicken – an easy homemade chili barbecue sauce gets combined with honey, then brushed on in multiple layers to create a deliciously sticky sweet glaze on barbecue chicken.
+Honey Chili Barbecue Chicken.
+An easy homemade chili barbecue sauce gets combined with sweet honey.
+Then, it’s brushed on in multiple layers to create a deliciously sticky sweet glaze on barbecue chicken.

 Like this Honey Chili Barbecue Chicken recipe?